Families of Freedom Scholarship Fund

 If you’re a student or family member of a student who’s currently registered for the Families of Freedom Scholarship Fund — or if you’re wondering how to register and apply — you’ve come to the right place.

-Families of Freedom Scholarships are available for children including those of disabled registrants, born after September 11, 2001, who enroll in a program of postsecondary study by age 24.
+Families of Freedom Scholarships are available for children who enroll in a program of postsecondary study by age 24.
 (Those children who turn 24 during their course of study must then continue their program of study uninterrupted, with the exception of summer vacations, in order to continue receiving scholarship assistance.)

 Permanently disabled individuals must be deemed disabled by the Social Security Administration and have successfully completed the Families of Freedom registration process prior to September 30, 2016.
 The registration period has closed indefinitely for victims who were permanently disabled as a direct result of 9/11.